skjerns/AutoSleepScorer/README.md

 ```

 **Extended example**

-First download a sample file from the EDFx database
+First we download a sample file from the EDFx database

 ```Python
 from sleepscorer import tools